tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * What kind of parameters should be used when working with financial APIs?
 One example is dates.
 What are others?
 Hint: Think attributes related to people, stocks, bank accounts, credit scores, etc.

-  > "Names, birthdays, social security numbers, tickers, trade limits, number of shares to buy, limit order dollar amounts, routing numbers, checking accounts, etc."
+  **Answer** Names, birthdays, social security numbers, tickers, trade limits, number of shares to buy, limit order dollar amounts, routing numbers, checking accounts, etc.

 Ask the students if they have any remaining questions before moving on.